florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Mobile Photo (M131)/M131 - Manual webshop add on Mobile Photo EN.md

 # 1 Preface

-Welcome to the manual Florishop add on Mobile Photo.
+Welcome to the manual FloriShop add on Mobile Photo.
 This add on is used to add photos to products on the webshop.
 Usually product photos are already linked to articles in the webshop.
 However, there may be situations where some photos are not loaded or where you want to change